The-Hack-Pack/uga-scs-competitive-hacking.github.io/README.md

 **This is our guide on how you can make your own challenges or edit existing ones for this website!**
 <br>

+> [!IMPORTANT]\
-Our GitHub repository is available [**here**](https://github.com/The-Hack-Pack/uga-scs-competitive-hacking.github.io).
+> Our GitHub repository is available [**here**](https://github.com/The-Hack-Pack/uga-scs-competitive-hacking.github.io).
 We use a static-site generator called [**Docusaurus**](https://docusaurus.io/) version 3.7.0, which you should familiarize yourself with first.
 After you have a basic understanding of the documentation, you can proceed to either make your own challenge or edit an existing one!

 ### Creating a New Challenge